 Finally, having plenty of genuine and quality reviews (even if some of them aren't perfect) is essential for increasing your website's rank in Google.

 Google search engine results are personalised and may vary based on your location.

 How does Google know your location?

-Today's smartphones have a range of location features, such as GPS, that are used to determine a more exact location.
+Today's phones have a range of location features, like GPS, that are used to determine a more exact location.
 Search engines and mobile search apps use this information to provide you with increasingly relevant results.
-For example, people seeking to find shops, restaurants or other businesses with physical locations are most likely to be interested in results from their local area.
+For example, people looking to find shops, restaurants or other businesses with physical locations are most likely to be interested in results from their local area.

 Mobile browsing in particular is very much location-orientated, since people use their phones all the time to find a business or amenity in their area.
 You’ll have probably noticed on your Android or iOS device that local businesses appear on your maps app.